Back to Blog

 The commercials start a few weeks before.
 Grilling sets, power tools, golf clubs, whiskey.
 "Celebrate the man who made you who you are."
 Every one of them assumes your dad is still here, still reachable by phone or a short drive.
 When he's not, those ads feel like they're speaking a language you've been locked out of.

-This is about what that day might look like and how to get through it.
+This is about what that day might look like and how to get through it when your dad has died.
 Not with a formula.
 Just with some honesty about what the day asks of you when the person it's supposed to honor isn't here anymore.

 The anticipation is its own kind of grief